idaholab/moose/modules/navier_stokes/doc/content/source/physics/WCNSFVFlowPhysics.md

 The kernels created for the momentum equation for clean flow:

-- [WCNSFVMomentumTimeDerivative.md] for weakly-compressible flow in a transient case
+- [WCNSFVMomentumTimeDerivative.md] for the time derivative for weakly-compressible flow in a transient case
-- [INSFVMomentumTimeDerivative.md] for incompressible flow in a transient case
+- [INSFVMomentumTimeDerivative.md] for the time derivative incompressible flow in a transient case
 - [INSFVMomentumAdvection.md] for the momentum advection term
 - [INSFVMomentumDiffusion.md] for the momentum diffusion term
 - [INSFVMomentumPressure.md] for the pressure gradient term